Freshwater Drum - Aplodinotus grunniens

 General Description

-Only one member of the drum family is found in Montana--the freshwater drum.
-This species is native to larger streams and reservoirs in the plains region of our eastern drainages.
+The only member of the drum family native to Montana.
+This species is found in larger streams and reservoirs in the plains region of Montana's eastern drainages.
 Drum are so named because they can produce sound by "drumming" muscles against their gas bladders.
 Drum are spring broadcast spawners, but unlike other Montana fish their eggs are buoyant.
 Drum are not a sport fish in Montana and are taken commercially elsewhere.
 Drum eat fish, insects, clams and snails.

 Diagnostic Characteristics